MakiMaki001/Spring2020-Project3-group5/README.md

 Marko Konte:* Created the LDA model, tested different iterations of NN, SVM, XGBoost and tested all models considered using optimized feature sets.
 Also created the presentation and the READ.me files.

-*Shengham Chen:* Created Random Forest model and improved it with Ziqin.
+*Shenghan Chen:* Created Random Forest model and improved it with Ziqin.

-*Tianning Yu:* Created SVM model, and improved and tested this model .
+*Tianning Yu:* Created SVM model, and improved and tested this model.

 *Jiawei Liu:* Presented findings and explained the final advanced model.